-Midterm is given in January and Checkpoint B Exam in June
+The midterm is given in January and the Checkpoint B Exam is in June

 This class is conducted mostly in French.
-Students continue to develop the 3 modes of communication with the goal to reach the mid-Intermediate level.
-In class, students practice dialogues based on real life situations to gain a higher level of proficiency.
+Students continue to develop the 3 modes of communication with the goal to reach the mid-intermediate level.
+In class, students practice dialogues based on real-life situations to gain a higher level of proficiency.
 Supplemental reading texts, including short stories and authentic materials, are used for reading comprehension.
-Writing, in the forms of stories, blogs, forums, and letters, includes more complex structures.
-Cultural material is integrated into the course including a unit on French speaking Africa.
-Topics of study include: shopping, fashion, clothing, driving, vacations, travel, holiday/celebrations, technology and environment.
-Students will be graded on weekly quizzes, class participation (conversations, writing, reading), presentations, recordings and listening comprehensions, take home projects, and tests.
+Writing, in the form of stories, blogs, forums, and letters, includes more complex structures.
+Cultural material is integrated into the course including a unit on French-speaking Africa.
+Topics of study include: shopping, fashion, clothing, driving, vacations, travel, holiday/celebrations, technology, and environment.
+Students will be graded on weekly quizzes, class participation (conversations, writing, reading), presentations, recordings, listening comprehension, take-home projects, and tests.